Cstrehl55/Cstrehl-dataviz-portfolio/critique-by-design.md

 Taking into account all the information I got from my critique, I ended up with this version with two stacked bar graph, both showing onfield and off field earning, but by team and by athlete.

-Stacked-bar graph by Athlete:
+Stacked-bar graph by Athlete for 2025:
 ![Top 15 Athletes Earnings](Top_15_Athletes.png)

-Stacked- bar graph by Sports Type:
+Stacked- bar graph by Sports Type for 2025:

 ![Sports Type Total Earnings](Sports_Team_Stacked_Bar_Graph.png)